FlyingNarwhal/scoreFetch/README.md

 version .6 does work right now and uses the terminal to display scores.

 For Score Fetch to work properly on Windows, ANSI colors must be enabled.
-This is NOT TESTED and I cannot ensure that it will work.
+This is NOT TESTED and I cannot ensure that it will work, only in theory will it work.